dboatengg/ecommerce-product-page/README.md

 ![](https://i.imgur.com/OUOg2oi.jpg)

 This is a Frontendmentor project for an e-commerce product page.
-The product page showcases the features of a particular product and encourage visitors to make a purchase. <br>
+The product page showcases the features of a particular product and encourage visitors to make a purchase.

+## Demo
+Check out the live site [here]().
+This project is still under construction.

+## Features

-The page includes the following information:
+The page includes the following:
 - Product description
 - Product images
 - Product pricing
 - Call-to-action button to add the product to shopping cart.

-## Demo
-Check out the live site [here]().
-This project is still under construction.

 ## Technologies Used